 One of the mysteries of the English language finally explained.

-A keyboard instrument similar to a harmonium, in which air is drawn upwards past metal reeds.
+A keyboard instrument similar to a harmonium, in which air is drawn upward past metal reeds to produce tones.

 - ‘So, as I get on in years and maybe have to downgrade the size of my house, I will be donating my reed organs and player pianos to some museum that would like to have them.’